dzAtZJU/Trial/Trial/Docs/Arch.md

 1. viewport center changes
 2. recalcu triangle & baricentric
 3. If triangle triple changes, use new layout
+### Comparing
+As Ripple effect, center positon of the tartget item keep unchanged
+### ContentSize & Inset
+Scroll will incur repostion of items, possibly making some out of content, thus inset is needed

 ## Error Handling